mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

   - Global options for the static file data cache, which keeps an in-memory cache of responses to GET requests on content set files.
   - `maxCacheSize`
     - Maximum size of the cache.
 Default is 1M.
-- `sqlQuery`
-  - `timeout`
-    - Number of milliseconds to allow for DB operations while serving an endpoint.
-DB requests taking longer than that time will be interrupted and an error 504 returned.
-Default 2000.
-Can be overridden at a per-endpoint basis.
 - `defaultStaticContent`
   - Allows the definition of static content for the root path `/` that will be returned for file paths matching the given JSON keys.
 A JSON key `index.html` will be  served as `/index.html` by the MySQL Router.
 The file content needs to be Base64 encoded.
 If the same JSON key is used for `defaultStaticContent` as well as for `defaultRedirects`, the redirect is prioritized.
 - `defaultRedirects`